Rebel Wilson Shares Her Weight-Loss Goals For Her ‘Year Of Health’

 For many people, health-related resolutions start at the beginning of the year and quickly fizzle out.
 However, Rebel Wilson apparently doesn’t fall into that category.
-Instead, she has set her goal for the year, and is taking it very seriously with what she’s calling her “Year of Health mission.”
+Instead, she has set her goal for the year and is taking it very seriously, with what she’s calling her “Year of Health mission.”

 The 40-year-old Bridesmaids and Pitch Perfect actress shared a photo to her Instagram account on Monday, accompanying the photo with a message about goals and motivation.
 In her post, Rebel said that she has set some health goals for herself, hoping to slim down to 75 kilograms — or about 165 pounds — by the end of this year.
-She also hopes to get at least one of her movies into production this year, per the caption attached to the photo.
+She also hopes to get at least one of her movies into production this year.

-Rebel went on to give advice to others who are striving to better their health this year, and added a photo of herself in a light blue workout outfit and a black bra to the post.
-The share saw her smiling slightly at the camera while standing with her legs crossed in what looks like her living room.
+Rebel went on to give advice to others who are striving to reach a goal.
+She included a photo of herself in a light blue workout outfit and a black bra.
+The share saw her smiling slightly at the camera while standing with her legs crossed and leaning forward in what looks to be her living room.

 View this post on Instagram